joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 Building those relationships is more deliberate in a distributed world.
 In the office, you could rely on bumping into people.
 Remotely, you need to be intentional: reach out for short catch‑ups, share context, and crucially follow through when you say you will.

 Quiet reliability is a better door‑opener than self‑promotion.
 If you feel on the outside, don't take it personally.
 Most rooms in remote companies are full of people who started on the outside.
-The real privilege isn't getting every invite, but shaping how decisions are made when you do get the nod.
+The real privilege isn't getting every invite but shaping how decisions are made when you do get the nod.

 There's also a practical side: time zones and overloaded calendars make inclusion costly, so make yourself easy to invite.
 Work asynchronously by default, keep things brief, and offer [flexible ways to collaborate](/boundaries-over-coordination).
 If you become someone who lightens the load instead of adding to it, you'll find more rooms opening up.